cassiobolba/Data-Engineering/Airflow/DAG Authoring Certification/readme.md

 ## DAG Versioning
 * still no function but there are best practices
-* what happen if you have a dag with 2 tasks is and you add another task?
+* what happen if youÍ have a dag with 2 tasks is and you add another task?
 * the previous DAG runs with one task less wont have history of task runs
 * And now you have 3 task and want to remove task 2?
 * you lose all track of task 2